kjingers/SystemDesignNotes/README.md

 * Netflix uses Cassandra in the analytics infrastructure.
 * Adobe and other big guns use HBase for processing large amounts of data.

+## Caching

+Strategies:

+* Cache Aside: Most common.
+Good for read heavy.
+Data has TTL
+* Read-though: Similar to above, except data alyways stays consistent with database.
+The cache framework takes onus of maintaining consistency.
+* Write-through: Every write goes through the cache before updating the database.
+Adds latency to write operations.
+Good for needing strict data consistency between cache and DB.
+* Write-back: Data is directly written to the cache instead of the database, and the cache, after some delay, as per the business logic, writes data to the database.